RobertAlbus/clover_sketches/src/sketches/019_composition/_REFLECTIONS__NEXT_STEPS.md

 - duplicate 019_composition and strip back to boilerplate
 - copy into 000_template
 - don't worry about fixing too much
-    - main win would be avoiding structs for aggregating patches and patterns.
+    - main wins would be
+        - fix recompilation of unrelated TUs
+        - add coupling between pattern events and pattern durations
+        - setters for ugen properties

 --------------------------------
 ## spend time playing